cybercongress/go-cyber/docs/cyberd.md

 - check bandwidth limit
 - check the validity of CIDv0
 - if signatures, bandwidth limit, and CIDv0 are valid than cyberlink is valid
-- every round calculate cyber•rank deltas for the knowledge graph and distribute CYB
+- every round calculate cyber•rank deltas for the knowledge graph

 ## Knowledge graph